-12. Questions and Answers
+11. Questions and Answers

-Q What is a charging policy?
+Q. What is a charging policy?

-A Under the charging provisions set out in legislation, governing bodies and local authorities of maintained schools may choose to charge for certain defined activities, but only if they have first drawn-up charging and remissions policies.
+A. Under the charging provisions set out in legislation, governing bodies and local authorities of maintained schools may choose to charge for certain defined activities, but only if they have first drawn-up charging and remissions policies.
 These policies should be made available to parents on request.

-Q A visit involving staying overnight has been arranged for children at my school.
+Q. A visit involving staying overnight has been arranged for children at my school.
 Can the school charge for this?

-A Where a school activity requires students to spend nights away from home the school is allowed to make a charge for board and lodging.
-This is with the exception of students whose parents are receiving:

-- Income-based Jobseeker's Allowance; - Income-related Employment and Support Allowance; - Support under part VI of the Immigration and Asylum Act 1999; - Child Tax Credit (providing that they do not also receive Working Tax Credit and have an annual income, as assessed by the Inland Revenue that does not exceed £16,190; - Guarantee element of Pension Credit.
+- A. Where a school activity requires students to spend nights away from home the school is allowed to make a charge for board and lodging.
+This is with the exception of students whose parents are receiving: - Income Support - income-based Jobseeker's Allowance - income-related Employment and Support Allowance - support under Part VI of the Immigration and Asylum Act 1999 - the guaranteed element of Pension Credit - Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190) - Working Tax Credit run-on paid for 4 weeks after you stop qualifying for Working Tax Credit - Universal Credit if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)